SolairaAI/Solaira/README.md

 - Premium Features: Access advanced AI tools and analytics.

 ## **API Key**
-To use SOLAIRAra, you need a [DeepSeek AI API key](https://platform.deepseek.com/api_keys).
+To use SOLAIRA, you need a [DeepSeek AI API key](https://platform.deepseek.com/api_keys).
 Obtain your API key from [DeepSeek AI](https://platform.deepseek.com/api_keys) and configure it in your project.

-⚠️ Note: SOLAIRAra is not affiliated with DeepSeek AI but uses it as a base AI for its agents.
+⚠️ Note: SOLAIRA is not affiliated with DeepSeek AI but uses it as a base AI for its agents.

 ## Usage Examples
 ### Synchronous Example
 ```
-from SOLAIRAra import SOLAIRAra
+from SOLAIRA import SOLAIRA

-# Initialize the SOLAIRAra client
+# Initialize the SOLAIRA client
-api = SOLAIRAra(api_key="your_deepseek_api_key")
+api = SOLAIRA(api_key="your_deepseek_api_key")

 # Call the API endpoint synchronously
 response = api.call_endpoint(